Employer Information

 The type of work to expect and learning opportunities

-Outpatient patient management of sexual infections and contraception.
+Outpatient patient management of sexual infections/ conditions and contraception requirements.
 Opportunities for involvement in management of HIV infected ward patients.

 During this post you will be expected to cover the weekend specialty ward rounds approx. 5 -7 shifts per 4-month placement.